rheapaul123/ODT-2026-Ratatwang/README.md

 `Eye Spy`

 ## 1.4 One-Line Pitch
-`The all-seeing eye decides your fate as you're on the clock to find the colour the it displays`
+`The all-seeing eye decides your fate as you're on the clock to find the colour that it displays` Will you spy or will you die?

 ## 1.5 Expanded Project Idea